Join us at our next open event to find out more about our courses, facilities and speak to our teachers and students.

 I completed the Level 1 and Level 2 Vehicle Refinishing course at Northampton College to help me get into the motor industry.
 I am now an Trainee Apprentice Painter at Jaguar Land Rover, a role that allows me to learn on the job and gain valuable experience.
 I am proud to be in this trade, as it is still rare to find females working in this male-dominated industry - but I definitely think more girls should join me as it's a excellent sector for us to thrive in!

 I started at Northampton College studying Level 3 Music Technology, which was phenomenal.
 The teachers had lots of industry experience and explained things in class so well.
 It’s a great environment to be in – you meet students with common interests and benefit from amazing facilities, such as music studios and The Underground performing space.
 I’m on the autistic spectrum, so I had a mentor, which really helped.
 College gave me the confidence to do my own thing, and I’ve now progressed to study HNC Music Production.

-Northampton College was my first taste of education in the UK when I moved here from Ghana, and the College pastoral team really helped me to settle in.
-I worked hard, completing Level 1 and 2 before moving on to Level 3, and the support I received from my teachers throughout was amazing.
-The facilities are incredible – I now know how to use industry equipment, and I hope to use my new skills in an apprenticeship or a full-time job.
+Northampton College was my first taste of education in the UK when I moved here from Ghana, and the College pastoral team really helped me to settle in on a Foundation course.
+After that, I progressed through Levels 1, 2 and 3 in Motor Vehicle Engineering, and the support I received from my teachers throughout was amazing.
+The facilities are incredible, and the industry knowledge I have gained has prepared me for the world of work.